pghvlaans/sbotools/README.md

   * sboclean, sboremove, sboinstall, sboupgrade: Exit with unknown options
     * Thanks to Slack Coder for the suggestion.
   * sbohints: Via Util.pm, only show optional dependencies once per script when listing
+  * sboupgrade: Add --reverse-rebuild to rebuild a reverse dependency queue upon upgrade
+  * sbotools.hints: Prepend a tilde to a script to request automatic reverse dependency rebuilds upon upgrade
+  * sbohints: Add and clear reverse dependency rebuild requests with -r and -cr

 * 3.4.2 - 2025-02-07
   * Build.pm: When distcleaning, do not delete files that are needed later in the queue